briangeis/cisco-enterprise-network/README.md

     ensure seamless communication with other network segments.

 - **Connectivity:**
-  - Servers are connected to access ports assigned to the dedicated server VLAN.
+  - Server devices connected via access ports assigned to the dedicated server VLAN.
-  - Connected to the `EDGE` Router to enable communication with internal clients and external internet access via `ASA-MAIN`.
+  - Connected to `EDGE` for server VLAN routing and internet access via `ASA-MAIN`.

 #### Servers